 Description

-This attractive flower not only looks beautiful, but has a range of potential uses.
-Dried hibiscus flowers most commonly associated with hibiscus tea, which has been around in one form or another since ancient Egyptian times.
-Back then, people drank it to lower their body temperature, to treat heart and nerve-related afflictions and used it as a diuretic.
-Today, it’s also used in cooking, brewing and distilling.
+Hibiscus flowers are most commonly associated with hibiscus tea, which has been around in one form or another since ancient Egyptian times.
+Back then, people drank it to lower their body temperature, to treat heart and nerve-related afflictions and as a diuretic.
+Today, the flower is also used in cooking, brewing and distilling.

 Quantity: